drquinn/drquinn.github.com/_posts/2013-10-11-Blogging-With-Jekyll-And-GitHub-Pages.md

 [https://help.github.com/articles/setting-up-a-custom-domain-with-pages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages)

 You will add a CNAME file to the root of your GitHub repository.
 Then go to your domain provider and add an A Record to your DNS settings that points your custom domain name to the GitHub server IP.

+### Add Disqus Comments

+Head over to their [web site](http://disqus.com/) and register for an account.

+Choose Universal Code for your platform.

+Disqus will provide the necessary code.
+Just copy and paste the code into your _layouts/post.html page, which will add the Disqus comment section to each post.